-The RAB should note that:
+The Commission should note that:

-- a) the intention is to ensure that the new integrated plan is kept as a 'living plan', and is reviewed and updated annually based on the resources available to undertake the work of the Commission (e.g. internal and external fiscal resources, collaborations, internal expertise); - b) the plan focuses on core responsibilities of the Commission; and any redirection provided by the Commission; - c) each year the SRB may choose to recommend modifications to the current Plan, and that any modifications subsequently made would be documented both in the Plan itself, and through reporting back to the SRB and then the Commission. - d) The RAB is welcome to provide feedback and input in the Plan's further refinement.
+a) the intention is to ensure that the new integrated plan is kept as a 'living plan', and is reviewed and updated annually based on the resources available to undertake the work of the Commission (e.g. internal and external fiscal resources, collaborations, internal expertise);

+- b) the plan focuses on core responsibilities of the Commission; and any redirection provided by the Commission; - c) each year the SRB may choose to recommend modifications to the current Plan, and that any modifications subsequently made would be documented both in the Plan itself, and through reporting back to the SRB and then the Commission.